 The overall compensation program is designed to result in compensation that is commensurate with Company and individual performance.
 The Company believes that high levels of performance should yield compensation that is competitive externally and equitable internally.
-The Compensation Committee periodically assesses the Company's compensation programs to confirm that incentives are in place to retain key management talent, reward attainment of longer term objectives, and assure that these programs do not encourage risky behavior on the part of individuals or the executive management team.
+The Compensation Committee periodically assesses the Company's compensation programs to confirm incentives are in place to retain key management talent, reward attainment of longer term objectives, and assure these programs do not encourage risky behavior on the part of individuals or the executive management team.

-In order to assure that executive compensation is both competitive and appropriate, the Compensation Committee reviews executive compensation in its entirety before determining any adjustments to specific compensation components.
+In order to assure executive compensation is both competitive and appropriate, the Compensation Committee reviews executive compensation in its entirety before determining any adjustments to specific compensation components.
 In this process, the Compensation Committee primarily considers the value of cash and incentive equity compensation.
 Benefits, such as perquisites, and the calculated values of any retirement benefits provided under the Company's defined benefit, defined contribution and supplemental retirement plans are also considered, though these elements are given less weight.
 Gains from prior equity incentive awards are also given less weight, as these were awards earned and granted based on prior performance.

-The CEO is eligible to participate in all Company benefit programs, including those available to other executive officers, and receives no additional perquisites beyond those available to other executive officers except for a club membership allowance which is also provided to the Vice-Chairman of Cass Commercial Bank.
-In 2018, the Board recommended and approved a special one-time payment of club initiation dues for the CEO.
+The CEO is eligible to participate in all Company benefit programs, including those available to other executive officers, and receives no additional perquisites beyond those available to other executive officers except for a club membership allowance.

-For fiscal 2018, the components of total direct compensation (TDC) for the named executive officers and their purposes were as follows:
+For fiscal 2020, the components of total direct compensation (TDC) for the named executive officers and their purposes were as follows:

-Compensation Element Fixed/ Key Features Purpose Variable Base Salary Fixed Reviewed by Compensation Committee Provides a base level of fixed annually pay to attract and retain executives that is internally Varies with experience, duties and scope equitable and externally of responsibility competitive Profit Sharing Bonus Variable Paid two times a year, based on a pool of Provides annual incentive funds set at 22.5% of net income after opportunity and rewards taxes (NIAT), providing bonuses to all employees for overall employees unless specifically excluded company and individual due to their employment class or failure performance to meet minimum performance expectations GEO: 1: 11 CEO is eligible to receive from 3.5% to 5.5% of the total pool of funds available for distribution depending on the change in NIAT, not to exceed 70% of base salary Other executive officers receive amounts based on change in NIAT and individual performance not to exceed 50% of base salary of any officer Long Term Incentive Granted annually with 3-year cliff vesting Encourages retention through Equity Compensation Granicu annuany with 3-year chill vesting a 3-year cliff vesting period Equity Compensation CEO target = 125% base salary a 3-year chin vesting period Other executive officer target = 70% base Supports achievement of salary Company's longer-term Salai y financial goals of sustained Fixed 40% time-based restricted stock/units EPS growth and target ROE FIXEU 40/0 time-based restricted stock/units El 5 giowili and target ROE Variable 60% performance-based restricted stock Aligns interests of executives v arrabic 0070 performance-based restricted stock with shareholders with shareholders
+Compensation Element Fixed/ Variable Key Features Purpose

+Daga Calany Fixed Parianced by Commonastian Committee Provides a base level of fixed

+Base Salary rixed Reviewed by Compensation Committee annually pay to attract and retain

+amuany executives that is internally

+Varies with experience, duties and scope equitable and externally

+of responsibility competitive

+Profit Sharing Bonus Variable Paid two times a year, based on a pool of Provides annual incentive

+funds set at 22.5% of net income after opportunity and rewards

+taxes (NIAT), providing bonuses to all employees for overall

+employees unless specifically excluded Company and individual

+due to their employment class or failure performance

+to meet minimum performance

+expectations

+CEO is eligible to receive from 3.5% to

+5.5% of the total pool of funds available

+for distribution depending on the change

+in NIAT, not to exceed 70% of base

+salary

+•

+Other named executive officers receive

+amounts based on change in NIAT and

+individual performance not to exceed

+50% of base salary of any officer

+Long-Term Incentive Granted annually with 3-year cliff vesting Encourages retention through

+Equity Compensation CEO tampet = 1250/ hage galamy a 3-year cliff vesting period

+CEO target = 125% base salary Other named executive officer target = Supports achievement of

+40-70% base salary Company's longer-term

+10 /0/0 ouse saidi y financial goals of sustained

+Fixed 40% time-based restricted stock/units earnings per share (EPS)

+1 112 11 growth and target return on

+Variable 60% performance-based restricted stock equity (ROE)

+Aligns interests of executives

+with shareholders

-The chart that follows shows the percentages of each component of TDC paid to the CEO and the average percentages of each of the TDC components paid to the other named executive officers for fiscal 2018:
+The chart that follows shows the percentages of each component of TDC paid to the CEO and the average percentages of each of the TDC components paid to the other named executive officers for fiscal 2020: